IN THIS FACTSHEET

 A. The warranty is one of the most important parts of your termite contract.
 The warranty spells out the conditions and time limits under which the company will assume responsibility for continued termite activity.
 You should compare the warranties offered by different companies carefully.
 In addition to the standard one-year warranty, you should be offered the chance to extended your warranty for one or more years.
 Annual warranty renewals should not exceed 20% of the original treatment cost.
-Extended warranties are a good idea, at least for the first one to two years after treatment, or for at least one full year since termites activity is detected.
+Extended warranties are a good idea, at least for the first one to two years after treatment, or for at least one year since termites activity was last detected.

 A. The most common termite pest species in Texas are subterranean termites in the genus Reticulitermes.
 Another termite species, the Formosan termite, Coptotermes formosanus, is a foreign pest that has become established in California, Hawaii, and parts of the southern U.S. including some areas of Texas.
 This species is more destructive than our native termites.
 Unless you happen to live in one of the few communities along the upper Texas Gulf coast where Formosan termites are established, there is little need to purchase a pest control contract solely because it includes coverage for this species.
 The few isolated cases where Formosan termites have been detected in central and north-central Texas appear to be related to use of recycled railroad ties used as landscape timbers.
 If you are aware of one of these infestations in your immediate neighborhood, discuss your options with your pest control inspector prior to purchasing a contract.
 For most homeowners warranties for Formosan termites are usually unecessary.
 To find out whether the Formosan termite is a problem in your area, contact your county Extension office.